drustanyjt/t5-for-sparql/README.md

 Training the model has taken more time than anticipated.
 Even using `t5-small` sometimes CUDA runs out of memory during evaluation.
 If we can convert this into a python pipeline, it should be trivial to wrap this in Docker/Singularity and train on NUS HPC.

+### Problems

+Falcon2 does not distinguish between different prefixes.
+All prefixes default to wdt (wikidata entity).
+These are valid links but do not work with the SPARQL endpoint